berndporr/spin_unity_overtaking/README.md

 * *Generated files* that are used by the Simulator - these are template files where placeholders have been replaced with actual values from the simulator.
 These are the files that the Simulator verifies using Spin to get a list of Actions to do.
 These files are `generated_oncoming_3.pml` and `generated_preparations.pml`.

 ## Launching the Simulator

-To launch the project in Unity navigate to "AI car Simulator/Assets/Scenes" and open AutoTraffic Unity scene using Unity.
+ - In Unity navigate to "AI car Simulator" and open `AutoTraffic` Unity scene.
 When the project opens, you should see a Scene with only the Autonomous Vehicle in it.

-To start the simmulation press the > icon at the middle top of the screen.
+ - To start the simmulation press the > icon at the middle top of the screen.
 Left and Right lane vehicle then should spawn and the Autonomous Vehicle should start moving.
    Pressing > again will Stop the simulation.
+Simulator can be paused/unpaused using the || Button.
    What the autonomous vehicle is doing can be seen in the console window where major events are logged.

-Simulator can be paused/unpaused using the || Button.

 After running the simulator, all Promela models that have been used will be stored in the ~/logs folder for analysing what went wrong.